AeonianTest/SorcerousApplications/README.md

 ## Status

 Early stage development in this mod, content is minimal and subject to change, balancing and bug fixing.
-Looking to publish on the Steam Workshop v1 of this mod once basic first weapons are stable and functional within normal Terraria gameplay loop.
-Mainly focused on items and gameplay elements of interest to myself.
+Looking to improve the integration into the pre hardmode gameplay loop Mainly focused on items and gameplay elements of interest to myself.

 ![Flame Staff](docs/screenshots/flame-staff.png)